-What are The Dangers of Mixing Xanax and Alcohol?
+What Are the Dangers of Mixing Xanax and Alcohol?

 Drinking even small amounts of alcohol with Xanax can lead to fatal overdoses and other side effects such as confusion and trouble breathing.